-For further information on these operations, refer to the sections Adding a root authority, Adding a sub-authority, Adding a user identity, Adding a smart card identity, Adding a server identity and Importing a file.
+For further information on these operations, refer to the sections Adding a root authority, Adding a sub-authority, Adding a server identity, Adding a server identity and Importing a file.

 Please refer to the section Allowed names to find out which characters are allowed and prohibited in various fields.